 Course facilitator, Cornwall

 If you are interested in running such a post diagnostic course in your area, then please get in touch to discuss how we can support your service in setting up a course.
 We provide training to course facilitators.
 This can be at the University of the West of England or we can discuss bringing the training to you.

 Through this website, we aim to provide peer support for course facilitators across the country.
-Sign up to our newsletter to keep in contact.
+Email LivDem@uwe.ac.uk to get in touch.